LSEG-API-Samples/Example.WebSocketAPI.CSharp.MRNWebSocketViewer/README.md

       }).ConfigureAwait(false);
 ```
-And below is the implmentation of the Run() method.
-It's asynchronous method which implement while loop to receive message from WebSocket connection.
+And below is the implementation of the Run() method.
+It's an asynchronous method which implements while loop to receive a message from WebSocket connection.

 ```C#
   public async Task Run()